-The "Enrico Mylius (1769-1854): a European citizen in Frankfurt am Main and Milan" exhibition will take place from 8 August to 8 September 2019, celebrating Enrico Mylius, the "founding father" of Villa Vigoni, in his hometown of Frankfurt am Main, 250 years after his birth.
+The "Enrico Mylius (1769-1854): a European citizen between Frankfurt am Main and Milan" exhibition will take place from 8 August to 8 September 2019, celebrating Enrico Mylius, the "founding father" of Villa Vigoni, in his hometown of Frankfurt am Main, 250 years after his birth.

 Developed thanks to the collaboration between Villa Vigoni and the Museum Giersch der Goethe-Universität, the exhibition aims to tell the story of his extraordinary personal and entrepreneurial experience in Germany and Italy during the nineteenth century.
 The two important commercial and cultural centres of Frankfurt am Main and Milan, together with Weimar, formed Enrico Mylius's "cosmos".
 His activities as a merchant, banker and benefactor, as well as the history of the Mylius-Vigoni family - and therefore the origins of the Italian-German Center for European Excellence, Villa Vigoni - will be reconstructed in the exhibition on the basis of special documents from the time and works of art.